 Why should I grow comfrey and how do I use it?
 These are the two questions which any organic grower needs to answer.

 It is a member of the Borage and Forget-me-not family (Boraginaceae).
-Russian comfrey, known as ‘Bocking 14’ has a higher nutrient content than the common wild comfrey, and it gives greater yields of its leaves which can be cut several times in a season.
+Our researches have shown that ‘Bocking 14’, a cultivar of Russian comfrey, has a higher nutrient content than the common wild comfrey, and its leaves can be cut several times in a season.
 It also produces very few seeds for germination, and therefore it won’t dominate your growing area.

 How do I grow comfrey?

 Choose your site carefully – comfrey can live for 20 or more years.
 It is too vigorous to grow in a pot, but it will grow on most soil types (except the very shallow and chalky), thriving in good soil in the full sun.
 If you plant cuttings in spring you will be getting your first leaf harvest before the end of the growing season.
 Allow 60–90 cm between plants.
 Once established, it needs very little maintenance, however to maximise your comfrey crop, extra feeding with manure and compost or grass clippings will all help to produce more leaves.
 Remove flowering stems in the first season to gain maximum leaf growth next year.